pcorey/pcorey.github.io/_posts/2016-08-03-nesting-structure-comparison.markdown

 ---
 layout: post
 title:  "Nesting Structure Comparison"
-description: "How do we determine if two array share the same nested structure?
+excerpt: "How do we determine if two array share the same nested structure?
 This Literate Commits code kata dives deep into the solution."
 author: "Pete Corey"
 date:   2016-08-03
 repo: "https://github.com/pcorey/nesting-structure-comparison"